auomoto/ATtiny85_DS18B20_I2CLCD/README.md

 This reads a DS18B20 1-Wire temperature sensor and prints the temperature on an LCD screen controlled by an I2C MCP23008 port expander.

-Work in progress; this might not work.
+Work in progress; this might not work. (see the TWI_SCAN project for later versions?)

 ATtiny85 details: